laike9m/media/content/BlogPost/2014/A tutorial on using PeerJs in node-webkit app.md

 </html>
 ```

-Here's the interestring part: our `main.html` doesn't contain anything to display, it's only purpose is calling `require('./main')` which will launch an express server listening on `127.0.0.0:12345`, then connects to it.
+Here's the interesting part: our `main.html` doesn't contain anything to display, it's only purpose is calling `require('./main')` which will launch an express server listening on `127.0.0.0:12345`, then connects to it.

 Let's see how it's done in `main.js`: